 The other spot of note is the Government House, also known as Fanningbank, which was built in 1834 as the official residence of the Lieutenant Governor of PEI.
 Its winding driveway, grand white façade framed by pillars and manicured gardens are reminiscent of the historic estates found in America’s deep south, and visitors are welcome to explore the grounds.

 Other spots worth checking out around town include Terre Rouge Bistro Marche where ingredients are sourced from small local producers, and Local 343 which offers a bistro-style menu including to-go items.
-And while PEI isn’t as well-known for its beef as say, Alberta, you’d never know it after devouring a burger from local favourite BOOMburger.
+And while PEI isn’t as well-known for its beef, you’d never know it after devouring a burger from local favourite BOOMburger.
 Their made-to-order patties are served up with a side of fresh-cut PEI fries and topped with butter and cheese from COWS Creamery—which just so happens to be across the street.

 The perfect spot to satisfy a sweet tooth, COWS Creamery was founded in PEI decades ago and has since expanded to other locations across Canada.
 Rated as one of the world’s best ice cream spots even beating out heavy-hitters like Vermont’s Ben & Jerry’s, the creamery christens its flavours with creative cow monikers like Moo Henry, Gooey Mooey and Messie Bessie.

-Thanks to streets lined with independent shops and a growing craft beer scene, hipsters will find themselves at home in Charlottetown.
+Thanks to streets lined with independent shops and a growing craft beer scene, hipsters will find themselves at home in downtown Charlottetown.
 Queen Street in the heart of downtown is home to a number of used book stores worth checking out, while City Cinema located just one block over on King Street has been screening films since 1993.
 The 70 seat theatre showcases productions that aren’t found in mainstream cinemas, and has also partnered with the Toronto International Film Festival to bring more films in house.